South Korea’s unannounced rocket launch causes UFO scare

 A twisty tendril of vapor in white-to-red ombre could be seen snaking behind a bright white light in parts of South Korea’s sky Friday evening.
 South Korean social media and internet sites were abuzz with messages by citizens who said they saw a soaring object, rainbow-colored vapor trail or other mysterious lights.
 Some also posted photos and videos.

 “What is this?
 Is this a UFO?
 I’m scared,” said one Twitter user.
-Another said they suspected it was a North Korean missile launch and worried about a war, while a third said they believed a North Korean spy operating in South Korea was sending a signal back to the North.
-Others suspected it was a supernatural phenomenon.
+Another said they suspected it was a North Korean missile launch and worried about a war.
+Others suspected it was a drone light show or a supernatural phenomenon.

 South Korean emergency offices and police received hundreds of citizens’ reports of witnessing of a suspicious flying object and mysterious lights across the country, according to local media.